kasik96/VS-Latte/README.md

-# README
-## This is the README for language extension Nette Latte + Neon for VS Code
+## VS Code Language extension Nette Latte + Neon for VS Code

 * This extension integrates the Latte and Neon Language extension from Nette PHP Framework into Visual Studio Code.
 * Support Colorization and Grammar.